xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-app-development-topology.md

 >
 To download the box, you will need an **API-KEY** and a **CCO-ID**
 >
-To get the API-KEY and a CCO-ID, browse to this link:
+To get the API-KEY and a CCO-ID, browse to this link and follow the steps:
-{{ site.url }}/getting-started/steps-download-iosxr-vagrant
+<{{ site.url }}/getting-started/steps-download-iosxr-vagrant>
 {: .notice--danger}